gregoriooliveira/Projeto-PTCG-Premium-mvp-v2/docs/CSRF.md

 # CSRF Token Flow

-The backend sets a `csrfToken` cookie with `SameSite=Strict` on first contact.
+The backend sets a `csrfToken` cookie with `SameSite=Strict` and `HttpOnly` on first contact (and `Secure` when running in production).
 For any non-GET request, clients must include the same token in the `X-CSRF-Token` header.
 Requests also need `credentials: 'include'` so the cookie is sent.

 ## Flow
 1. Client performs a safe request (e.g., `GET /api/health`).